utkdigitalinitiatives/trace_work_types_planning/docs/source/questions/questions.rst

 7. Other: A work with files of any mimetype that should not be in Google Scholar.
 Thus, has no metatag mapping.
 8. Technical report: A work that is a PDF that should appear in Google Scholar as a technical report.
 To aid in this, has its own Google Scholar mapping.

+The question:  do the expectations for metatags / JSON-LD bodies, fileset metadata, and separately labeled works make sense for unique worktypes.
+Is there anything you see here that is problematic?

 2. Structural Metadata
 ======================